MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 - Store  your AI model results in Common Data Service
 - Use AI model results in your PowerApps, Flows, and more.

+### After the trial expires:

+- Trial environments expire after 30 days.
+- Your trial licenses is specific to a user, not an environment.
+If you already have an environment with PowerApps license (free or paid), you can use that environment or create a new one for your AI Builder trial.
+- Once you purchase an AI Builder license, the usage will be limited to a specific environment.
+- Models created in your Production environment are deleted after 90 days after the trial license expires, but model configurations are saved in Common Data Service

 > [!NOTE]
-> - Trial environments expire after 30 days.
-> - Your trial licenses is specific to a user, not an environment.
-If you already have an environment with PowerApps license (free or paid), you can use that environment or create a new one for your AI Builder trial.
-> - Once you purchase an AI Builder license, the usage will be limited to a specific environment.
-> - Models created in your Production environment are deleted after 90 days after the trial license expires, but model configurations are saved in Common Data Service
+> These restrictions apply only to model types that have been released to  general availability.
+Model types in preview release status will remain available without a license until they are released for general availability.

 ## AI Builder paid license